Daniel100262/village-api-springdata/README.md

 To run this project, it is necessary to follow the step by step below:

-1 - Run the **dbcrete.sql** SQL script to create the tables, restrictions, and the first user to authenticate to the application
+1 - Run the **dbcrete.sql** SQL script to create the database

+2 - Run the Spring Boot Application to create database tables and relationships

+3 - Run the **populate-db.sql** SQL script to populate database with initial data

-2 - After running, make a request to the endpoint **/login** with the email **admin@company.com** and the password **S2jx6uTbnCi*** and get the Bearer token from the request header
+4 - Make a request to the endpoint **/login** with the email **admin@company.com** and the password **S2jx6uTbnCi*** and get the Bearer token from the request header

-3 - Use the token to access other application endpoints, always observing the need for the correct role for the endpoint.
+5 - Use the token to access other application endpoints, always observing the need for the correct role for the endpoint.

 ## 🛠 Tecnologies